 Fidelity Investments is one of the most reputable and renowned brokers on the market with a wide range of trading and wealth management services.
-Fidelity was one of the first brokers to embrace the internet over 25 years ago and their mobile app and online platform make it easy to invest regardless of your goals or background.
+Fidelity recently announced that the company achieved 83.4M accounts with a total of $10.4 trillion of assets with more than 4 million new clients in the first quarter!

 Interested in a side gig as a day trader?
 Fidelity is a good place to start thanks to their account options, research tools, education center, and trading platforms.
 But you’ll need to understand the risks and rewards of day trading if you want to have success – even the best platforms and brokers can’t save you from making mental mistakes.